-Engaging in regular physical activity is especially important for young children, as it helps build strength and develop healthy bodies, and can even enhance academic performance.
-Here are physical activity recommendations for your second-grader.
+Engaging in regular physical activity is especially important for your second-grader, as it helps build strength and develop healthy bodies, and can even enhance academic performance.
+Here are physical activity recommendations that follow second-grade physical guidelines.

 The benefits to your child of physical activity can include:

 - Improved development of gross and fine motor skills

 - Improvements in learning

 - Improved social skills

 - Decreased time spent watching TV or playing with computers

 - Decreased risk for chronic diseases later in life